-1. Make the subway map your best friend
+1. Make the subway map your best friend.

 We are serious, your life will become a lot easier if you have a map handy and don’t worry: even people living in NYC for a long time, take a look at the subway map from time to time.
 So take a minute and search for a subway map inside the station (there is one in each station) or ask the station attendant for a free subway map to go.
 Watch our video tutorial below.
 You could also download a PDF map of the subway system to store on your smartphone.

 Most Common Tourist Mistake: Getting stuck on the express, when he or she needed the local train.

-Also, you will notice that most subway stations have either a green globe or a red globe (image to left).
-Historically, these were installed to tell riders which stations are not open 24hours (those are marked with a red globe) and which stations are open 24 hours (those marked with a red globe).
+Also, you will notice that most subway stations have either a green globe or a red globe.
+Historically, these were installed to tell riders which stations are open 24 hours (those are marked with a green globe) and which stations are closed at night (those marked with a red globe).

-If you are still not sure whether you are getting on the right train or standing on the right side of platform, just ask somebody.
+If you are still not sure whether you are getting on the right train or standing on the right side of the platform, just ask somebody.
 You will be surprised to find that many New Yorkers like to help you find your way.